 Things may be a little different.
 To best protect our staff and customers.
 We will have a one way system in place around the venue and will be limiting session group sizes.

 We welcome drivers from 8 years old onwards.
 Drivers must also be at least 132cm tall, so they can reach the pedals!
-Younger/smaller children are welcome to spectate.
+Children from the age of 6 are welcome to join our Bambino sessions.
 Children under 16 years old will drive in our cadet karts.
 Drivers aged 16 years old and above will drive in our adult cars, subject to our suitability assessment.
 All drivers under 16 years old will need to be accompanied by a responsible adult.
 Please bear in mind that we reserve the right to disallow people from driving if we feel there is a capability/safety issue.

 We're open every day except Christmas Day.